-- BEFORE YOU
+BEFORE YOU PROCEED

-PROCEED

-- 4 SAFETY
+- SAFETY PRECAUTIONS

-PRECAUTIONS

-- 7 TOOLS, SUPPLIES,

-AND REQUIRED
+- TOOLS, SUPPLIES.
+AND REQUIRED EQUIPMENT

-EQUIPMENT

-- ANATOMY OF THE RUSTLER

-- 9 ANATOMY OF THE STAMPEDE

-- 10 ANATOMY OF THE BANDIT
+- ANATOMY OF THE BIGFOOT

-- 11 QUICK START: GETTING UP TO SPEED
+- QUICK START: GETTING UP TO SPEED

-- 12 THE TRAXXAS
+- 1 THE TRAXXAS TO 2.4GHZ RADIO SYSTEM

-TQ 2.4GHZ RADIO

-SYSTEM

-- 21 ADJUSTING THE ELECTRONIC SPEED CONTROL
+- 19 ADJUSTING THE ELECTRONIC SPEED CONTROL

-- 24 DRIVING YOUR MODEL
+- DRIVING YOUR MODEL

-- 27 ADJUSTING YOUR MODEL
+- 25 ADJUSTING YOUR MODEL

-- 30 MAINTAINING YOUR MODEL
+- 27 MAINTAINING YOUR MODEL

-Thank you for purchasing a Traxxas electric model.
-This manual covers the Rustler® Stadium Race Truck, the Bandit® Buggy, and the Stampede® Monster Truck.
-No matter which one you have selected, we are confident you will appreciate the latest performance and appearance enhancements that have been made to these legendary models.
-With a powerful Titan® 12T 550 motor and a smooth XL-5 electronic speed control, Rustler, Bandit and Stampede are built for high-speed action.
-The new wheels and tires feature the latest tread patterns and rubber compounds for superb driving.
-Even innovative technology from our top-of-the-line Revo® has found it's way into Rustler, Bandit, and Stampede in the form of the patent-pending Torque-Control® slipper.
+Thank you for purchasing the Bigfoot® Monster Truck by Traxxas.
+This officially licensed replica captures the aggressive stance and tall, drive-over-anything ground clearance of its full-size counterpart.
+Based on the best-selling Stampede, the Bigfoot is built for highspeed action and all-terrain fun and features a powerful Titan[®] 12T 550 motor, waterproof electronics, long-travel suspension, and a smooth XL-5 electronic speed control.
+The new wheels and tires feature realistic tread patterns and rubber compounds for long life and superb driving.
+Even innovative technology from our top-ofthe-line Revo[®] has found its way into the Bigfoot in the form of the patent-pending Torque-Control[TM] slipper.

 This manual contains the instructions you will need to operate, and maintain your model so that you can enjoy it for years to come.
-We want you to feel confident that you own one of the best-performing models in the market and that it is backed by a team of professionals who aim to provide the highest level of factory support possible.
+We want you to feel confident that you own one of the bestperforming models in the market and that it is backed by a team of professionals who aim to provide the highest level of factory support possible.
 Traxxas models are about experiencing total performance and satisfaction, not just with your model, but also with the company that stands behind it.